ABOUT

 VIN-JPIC AROUND THE GLOBE

-VIN-JPIC has confreres representatives in the following countries (provinces, vice-provinces and missions):
+VIN-JPIC has confreres representatives in the following regions:

 Laudato Si says everything is connected and Fratelli Tutti tells us we are all connected.